Jarvis-Consulting-Group/jarvis_data_eng-OreoluwaLawal/README.md

 **Core Java Apps** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-OreoluwaLawal/tree/master/core_java)]:

-  - JDBC App: Developed a JDBC application that connects Java to a PostgreSQL RDBMS database.
+  - JDBC App: Programmed a JDBC application that connects Java to a PostgreSQL RDBMS database.
 Implemented DAO design pattern to perform CRUD operations on the database running on a docker container.
 Utilized Maven to manage the application packages and dependencies.
-  - Grep App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  - Grep App: Developed the application using Java 8 which simulates the grep command line function.
+The functionality to recursively search files with a pattern provided and output the matched lines to a text file was implemented.
+Utilized BufferedReader, FileReader, BufferedWriter and FileWriter to read and write into files.
+The application was packaged using Docker and uploaded to Docker Hub, and Maven was utilized to manage dependencies and build the app.

 ## Highlighted Projects